swlacy/hugoblog/content/attribution.md

 ShowShareButtons: false
 ---

 I would neither be able to create nor maintain this website without the hard work of other programmers and designers.
 The following list documents the significant frameworks, code, and ideas that I used while designing *swlacy.com*.
+Assets not documented on this page are credited using captions at their source locations.

  - SSG: [Hugo](https://gohugo.io)
  - Theme: tweaked [PaperMod](https://github.com/adityatelange/hugo-PaperMod)